BIOCHEM 2505 - Biochemistry II (Mol Biol): Metabolism

 The MyUni Discussion Board is monitored daily

-MCQs with feedback are also on MyUni
+Formative and Summative MCQs are also on MyUni

 Lynn's SWOT Activities to help with the more difficult course concepts are also found on MyUni

 Learning & Teaching Activities

 Learning & Teaching ModesThree Lectures per week although some of these are in the form of lectorials or large tutorial formats where the lecturer reviews the course work and students can ask questions